Unlocking e-commerce potential: from faceted navigation to going headless

 We then heard from Ahmed Bhula who presented his talk on, ‘developing the perfect optimised WooCommerce site for maximum conversions’.

 Ahmed began with a focus on the web server of an e-commerce brand’s WooCommerce site, citing that ‘a 1-second delay in page speed load time results in a 7% decrease in conversions’.
 Ensuring an e-commerce web server performs well is key for overall performance, so it is essential to keep track of activity.
-One free tool Ahmed suggested was UptimeRobot, which is an uptime monitoring service that checks your site every 5 minutes for downtime.
+One free tool Ahmed suggested was UptimeRobot, an uptime monitoring service that checks your site every 5 minutes for downtime.
 With ‘53% of mobile users abandoning a site that takes longer than 3 seconds to load’, using tools such as UptimeRobot and Page Speed Insights are invaluable for improving e-commerce performance.

 Ahmed then shared the statistic, ‘38% of consumers look at a page’s navigational links and layout when looking at a site for the first time’, reinforcing the value of Naomi’s talk.
-The use of usability tools, such as Hotjar, provides insights into the UX of your site.
+Using usability tools, such as Hotjar, provides insights into the UX of your site.
 Ultimately, Ahmed concludes his talk with a focus on design for conversions.
 Drawing on the value of trust signals on-site and how important optimising the checkout process is.
 Ahmed also recommended Steve Krug’s book, Don’t Make Me Think, which has definitely been added to my reading list.

 Ahmed’s explanation of the importance of a high-performing web server particularly resonated with me.
 As a consumer, I realise how quickly I abandon slow-loading sites, making the statistics Ahmed shared extremely insightful.
 Being a PPC assistant, I rely on users clicking my ads, but if the web server is slow, conversions are unlikely.
 A fast server isn’t just technical, it directly impacts user experience and ad performance.